thtroyer/noaa-cap-alerts/README.md

 This project should be considered unstable and currently a work in progress.
 I'll tag versions as they become stable.

 Feel free to use the functionality in the mean time.
-There is currently an example of how to use the classes as they are set up now (see Runner.php), but be aware that this usage may change in the future.
+There is currently an example of how to use the classes as they are set up now (see example.php), but be aware that this usage may change in the future.